FALKLAND ISLANDS, SOUTH GEORGIA & ANTARCTICA

 ARRIVAL AND EMBARKATION IN USHUAIA

 Arrive and embark in Ushuaia, Argentina - the world’s southernmost town.
 Explore the quaint city or local countryside.
 Alternatively, consider a day trip off the beaten path to the raw, natural archipelago of Tierra del Fuego.
 It's a hiker's paradise with rugged snow-capped mountains, glaciers, flower-filled meadows and boggy quagmires.
-Afterwards we embark the ship Ocean Atlantic, our home for the coming days.
+Afterwards we embark the ship Ocean Victory, our home for the coming days.

 Our journey begins as we navigate through the calms of Beagle Channel, a strait in the Tierra del Fuego Archipelago.